cdl-geneseo/geneseo-dictionary/V/Vending.md

 # Vending

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vending

 Created by  Unknown User (kmh28), last modified by  Unknown User (met10) on Apr 28, 2015

 (verb) Going to the vending machine for food.&quot;I'm vending, want anything?&quot;Source: Geneseo Dictionary 2006.
 Nicodemi.Update: also can be used as a noun to refer to the location of the vending machines. &quot;I'm going to vending, want anything?&quot;  M. Turner S-Z 2015